fbpx

 Artboard 55

-Flagger | Online Federal Flagger Training | MUTCD 2023 Compliant (Launch page)
+Flagger | Online Federal Flagger Training | MUTCD Compliant

 Be the first to get trained according to the new MUTCD traffic control flagger standards!
 Our online program incorporates the federal updates that will be published in Spring/Summer 2023.
 Note that this training is not valid for flaggers in Washington State.